 Use encrypted sites.
 While the link between you and the VPN is encrypted, the link between the VPN and the wider internet may not be.
-So just like you would with any other broadband connection, use HTTPS encrypted web sites whenever possible and never enter passwords or other personal data into an unprotected service.
+So just like you would with any other broadband connection, use HTTPS-encrypted web sites whenever possible.
+You should also remember to never enter passwords or other personal data into an unprotected service.

 Check for IP and DNS leaks.
 IP and DNS leaks can inadvertently reveal your identity when connected to a VPN.
-Use online tools like DNSleaktest.com and Browser Privacy Test to see if your VPN is secure.
+Use online tools like DNSleaktest.com to see if your VPN is secure.

 Use the OpenVPN protocol.
-There are numerous security protocols for VPNs, but the best all rounder for security, stability and speed is OpenVPN.
-Typically, a VPN provider will offer a choice of protocols: if OpenVPN isn’t one of them look for a different provider.
+There are numerous security protocols for VPNs, but the best all-rounder for security, stability and speed is OpenVPN.
+Typically, a VPN provider will offer a choice of protocols.
+So, if OpenVPN isn’t one of them, look for a different provider.

-It’s extremely important to choose a provider you can trust because when connected to the VPN you’re going to be sending all your internet traffic through their server.
+It’s essential to select a provider you can trust because you’re going to be sending all your internet traffic through their server.

-Read user reviews, and search for relevant news articles which could flag up potential problems.
-Avoid any VPN service which does not explicitly state it has a “no logging” policy, as this could mean it is recording data about its users.
+Read reviews, and search for relevant news articles when searching for the best VPN for you that could flag potential problems.
+Avoid any VPN service which doesn’t explicitly state it has a “no logging” policy, as this could mean it is recording data about its users.

-Once you’ve got an account with the provider you can install the software and start using the VPN.
+Once you’ve got an account with your chosen provider, you can install the software and start using the VPN.

-Each provider varies so we can’t detail the exact steps, but in general you download an installer for the VPN client, install the client, then enter your account details to log in.
+Each provider varies, so we can’t detail the exact steps, but in general, you will need to download an installer for the VPN client, install the client, and then enter your account details to log in.

-It’s worth taking some time to read any documentation provided so you can understand the client software settings and customise it to your liking.
+It’s worth taking some time to read any documentation provided to understand the client software settings and customise it to your liking.

 Frequently Asked Questions about Virtual Private Networks

 VPNs are perfectly legal.
-Some countries - notably China and Russia - have made noises about banning them, and do restrict their use, but as they’re used by businesses a blanket ban on VPNs would be hugely problematic for any country that decided to try it.
+Some governments have made noises about banning them and do restrict their use, but as they’re used by businesses, a blanket ban on VPNs would be hugely problematic for any country that decided to try it.